csc-training/csc-env-eff/_hands-on/singularity/singularity-tutorial.md

 ## More information

-This tutorial is meant as brief introduction to get you started.
+This tutorial is meant as a brief introduction to get you started.

 When searching the internet for instruction, pay attention that the instructions are for the same version of Singularity that you are using.
 There has been some command